InfernalWAVE/GD_MAXINE/readme.md

 This software contains source code from opencv.
 See LICENSE.OPENCV.txt file for information on permissions.

-The software contains source code from glm.
+This software contains source code from glm.
 See LICENSE.GLM.txt file for information on permissions.

+This software contains source code from the Godot engine.
+See LICENSE.GODOT.txt for information on permissions.

 Powered by NVIDIA Broadcast.